Luar77/Icon-Resprite-Texture-Pack/pack/README.md

 ship 94:
 - By JigglypuffGD.
 - This ship is a reference to the Clanker, the shark in Clankers Cavern in the first Banjo Kazooie game.

+ship 96:
+- By RetroAdvance64.
+- A direct remake to the original Ship.
+Properly references "Quetzalcoatl", a mythical deity spoken among the Aztecs and Mayans and is often depicted as a Feathered-Serpent dragon-like figure.
+Taking a spin into a more-cybernetic artstyle.

 ship 98:
 - By cyanflower.